-In her new book, Picturing Dogs, Seeing Ourselves: Vintage American Photographs, author Ann-Janine Morey explores the America’s timeless romance with dogs.
+In her book, Picturing Dogs, Seeing Ourselves: Vintage American Photographs, author Ann-Janine Morey explores the America’s timeless romance with dogs.
 Featuring 115 antique photos in a variety of settings, from candid snapshots and hunting photos to posed studio portraits, the book provides an intimate look at how the family dog has shaped the American cultural identity over the last two centuries.
-(For WOOFipedia readers: Get 20% off the book by using the code AJM14 at the link above.)

 A beautiful African-American woman and her American Staffordshire terrier are not identified on the real photo post card that dates from 1910-1918.

 People harnessed their dog for play.
 The infant is Spaulding T. Eaid and the dog is King, the Alsatian Husky.
 (1907-1920)

 From the 1860s, we have this lovely image of a young boy and his Newfoundland dog.